DenisHki/hockey-manager-expo-app/README.md

 - **User-Friendly Interface:** The app offers an intuitive and user-friendly interface, making it easy to navigate through different screens and perform desired actions.

+  ## Technologies Used

+- **React Native:** The framework for building the mobile app.
+React Native allows for cross-platform mobile app development using JavaScript and React.
+The codebase is structured with reusable components, providing a maintainable and efficient development experience.

+- **Firebase:** Firebase is used for real-time database management and authentication.
+It provides a scalable and reliable backend for the app, enabling features like real-time updates and secure user authentication.

+- **Expo:** Expo is leveraged for quick and efficient development, providing a set of tools and services to simplify the development process.
+Expo enables features like easy testing, deployment, and access to native functionality without the need for complex native setup.

+- **React Navigation:** Navigation is handled using the React Navigation library, which provides a customizable navigation solution for React Native apps.
+It enables smooth transitions between screens and a structured navigation flow.
+I used MaterialBottomTabNavigator and NativeStackNavigator.

+- **React Native Components:** Utilized various React Native components such as `View`, `Text`, `FlatList`, `TextInput`, `Button`, `TouchableOpacity`, `Alert` and more to build a responsive and interactive UI.

+- **MaterialCommunityIcons:** Integrated icons from the Material Community Icons library using the `MaterialCommunityIcons` component from the `@expo/vector-icons` package.
+This enhances the visual elements and user experience with recognizable icons for actions like deleting and editing events.

+- **StyleSheet:** Applied styles to components using the `StyleSheet.create` method, ensuring a consistent and visually appealing design throughout the app.

+- **GlobalStyles:** Defined a global styles object (`GlobalStyles`) to maintain consistency in colors throughout the app, promoting a cohesive design theme.

 ## Screenshots

 <p align="center" style="margin-bottom: 20px;">